7 Step Guide to Creating the Ultimate To-Do List

 Creating an Effective Todo List

 To create a modicum of a logical route to an effective list, I will go through a series of steps.
 Seven to be exact.
 Interesting plant by the way but I have no idea what it is.

 Answers on a postcard, or its modern day equivalent, comments section below.
 Right, back to those steps I mentioned on how to make a todo list.

 Step 1 – Select the medium for the todo list

 Right, first things first.
 Where are you going to keep this fantastic list of yours?
-From a simple point of view, you have two choices.
-Either paper or software.
+Maybe you have a notebook just for creating lists?
+Or you might even use a whiteboard stuck to your office wall, where you write down your goals for the week.
+All you need now is a set of white board markers and you’re all good to go when it comes to coming up with you crucial list.
+This will allow you to become a lot more productive with everything in one place.
+At the end of the day, it is completely up to the individual.
 Fundamentally that is a personal choice and it is entirely up to you.
 I tend to go for software for some reasons I will go through shortly but the age old pen and paper is really making a resurgence in the form of bullet journals.
 Advanced bullet journaling is an article in itself, which I will not cover here.
 However, you can check out this article over at flippingheck.com for the complete guide.

 Anyway, back to my medium of choice, software.
 The advantages I see over paper are,